What Does Inflammation Feel Like? The Top Symptoms Of This Chronic Health Problem + Exactly How To Find Relief

 Inflammation can also damage your blood-brain barrier, which can lead to something called “leaky brain” and oxidative stress in the hypothalamus, which is the part of the brain responsible for regulating appetite and weight, body temperature, emotions, behavior, memory, growth, salt and water balance, sex drive and your sleep-wake cycle.
 (Is that all?)
 Needless to say, the consequences of this, which include brain fog, concentration, and attention issues, are something you want to avoid.

-Inflammation and pain are intricately related.
+When asking “what does inflammation feel like” your immediate thoughts may be geared more toward pain than anything.
+Pain is one of the more common signs of inflammation, as they are intricately related.
 In just one example, many inflammatory and autoimmune conditions—such as arthritis or fibromyalgia—have pain as their primary symptom.
 If your joints are constantly stiff and achy, it’s a good sign that your inflammation levels are higher than they should be.

 Inflammation creates pain as a way to communicate to the body that there’s a problem that needs attention.
 It’s your job to listen and make appropriate changes in your lifestyle that decrease both inflammation and pain.